The Historical Performance Department trains singers and instrumentalists to succeed in today’s professional music world.

 - Baroque violin and viola

-- Mark Cudek, Director
+- Mark Cudek, Chair

-- Viola da gamba and baroque cello
+- Viola da gamba and Baroque cello